OlegKlimenko/Plamber/README.md

-# BookReader
+# Plamber
-The project for online/offline library (Just practise with django, HTML5, CSS, JS, JQuery)
+The multiplatform web-oriented system for reading and storing books online.